raguay/MyAlfred/README.md

 This is where I am keeping my Alfred 2 workflows.
 I currently have the following workflows:

+**Textwell Workflow**

+This workflow is for working with the [Textwell]() program for the Mac.
+It currently give a command for opening it quickly, **tw:front**.
+It also has:

+**tw:edit**
+This copies the selected text and pastes it into TextWell.
+It also saves the name of the application that the text was copied from.

+**tw:paste**
+This copies what is in TextWell and pastes it back into the application that the text was copied from.

+There are hotkeys setup for the last two commands as well: tw:edit and tw:paste.
+You have to assign the hotkeys yourself.
+This gives similar feature as QuickCursor, though I have never used that application.

+I am exploring more ways to extend this workflow.
+Keep an eye on it!

 **Hammerspoon Workflow**

 This is a direct port of my Mjolnir Workflow.